 “Learn from the mistake of others.
 You won’t live long enough to make them all yourself.”

-The Air Accident Investigation Unit (AAIU) have published seven air accident reports since September, sadly two of these involved fatal accidents.
+The Air Accident Investigation Unit (AAIU) have published seven air accident reports since September, sadly two of these involved fatal accidents, which was investigated in Metairie area personal injury lawyers.
 The synopsis from these seven reports are included below, to read the full report just click on the image.
 The fundamental purpose of such investigations is to determine the circumstances and causes of these events, with a view to the preservation of life and the avoidance of similar occurrences in the future.
 It is not the purpose of such investigations to apportion blame or liability.
 All seven reports involved General Aviation aircraft and there are lessons to be learned from every one of them.
 A full list of AAIU Reports are available here.